-It's not a particularly thrilling job.
-Her biggest achievement has been getting a gigantic pit filled in, for cryin' out loud—and that took the better part of two years.
-But is Leslie bitter?
-Bored?
+For years Leslie Knope has labored as a small-town, mid-level bureaucrat in the Parks and Recreation department of Pawnee, Ind.
+It's a lowly station for one who once held hopes of becoming the country's first female president.
+But does that dampen her enthusiasm?
 Hardly.
 She's as buoyant as a Ping-Pong ball, as dedicated as the plaque in City Hall.
 At a time when most of us have come to believe politicians aren't any better than the slob on the street—and in many cases are so much worse—Leslie's a preternaturally peppy politician who really seems to believe this whole "public service" shtick, and she attacks her work with the sort of gleeful zeal most folks reserve for bacon and Girl Scout cookies.

-Parks and Recreation, like The Office and Modern Family, is set up as a mockumentary, with conscientious cameramen stalking characters both in and out of the office.
-It's a pretty familiar trope by now, but Parks and Rec—after a rocky start—has mastered it, becoming one of the most critically acclaimed comedies on network television.
+Parks and Recreation, like The Office and Modern Family, was largely set up as a mockumentary, with conscientious cameramen stalking characters both in and out of the office.
+It's a pretty familiar trope by now, but Parks and Rec—after a rocky start—mastered it.

-And come to think of it, most of her workmates have good qualities too.
+And come to think of it, most of her workmates have good qualities as well.
 Ron, a red-state caricature in some ways, also can be the show's voice of reason.
-Andy, the city hall shoeshine guy, is as single-minded and kind-hearted a fellow as you're likely to meet.
-The city of Pawnee (motto: "First in Friendship, Fourth in Obesity") seems to be full of folks with oversized eccentricities … and generous hearts.
+Andy is as single-minded and kind-hearted a fellow as you're likely to meet.
+The city of Pawnee (motto: "First in Friendship, Fourth in Obesity") seems to be full of folks with oversized eccentricities ... and generous hearts.

 Nancy DeWolf Smith of The Wall Street Journal wrote, "The sentiments [Parks and Rec] ultimately evokes—kindness, fairness and the pursuit of happiness even in the face of frustration—are pretty close to the ones in those Foundation for a Better Life ads.
 Better yet, Parks exudes charm without the self-awareness or coy preachiness of Glee.
 It consistently pokes fun at our culture and foibles in ways that are clever and sometimes sharp but never mean."